Hoottint History, Family Crest & Coats of Arms

 Early History of the Hoottint family

-Another 166 words (12 lines of text) covering the years 1600 and 1672 are included under the topic Early Hoottint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hoottint research.
+Another 99 words (7 lines of text) covering the years 1600 and 1672 are included under the topic Early Hoottint History in all our PDF Extended History products and printed products wherever possible.

 Hoottint Spelling Variations